Simple Disentanglement of Style and Content in Visual Representations: Introduction

 Most of the prior works are in-processing methods that train an end-to-end encoder from scratch.
 On the other hand, we focus on post-processing representations from a pre-trained deep model (which may not be disentangled) so that they become provably disentangled.
 The post-processing setup is appealing as it allows re-using large pre-trained models, thus reducing the carbon footprint of training new large models \citep{strubell2019energy} and making deep learning more accessible to practitioners with limited computing budgets.
 Post-processing problem setups are prominent in the algorithmic fairness literature \citep{wei2019Optimized,petersen2021post}.

-We model the pre-trained representations as the style and content factors entangled by an \emph{invertible} linear transformation.
-While the linear model may appear too simple at a first glance, it is motivated by the result of \citet{zimmermann2021contrastive} showing that contrastive learning recovers true data-generating factors up to an \emph{orthogonal} transformation.
+To develop our post-processing setup for learning disentangled representations, we assume that the pre-trained representations are simply an \emph{invertible} linear transformation of the style and content factors (\cf\ Assumption \ref{assmp:entangled-rep}).
+While the linear model assumption may appear too simple at a first glance, it is motivated by the result of \citet{zimmermann2021contrastive} showing that contrastive learning recovers true data-generating factors up to an \emph{orthogonal} transformation.
 The representation may not come from a contrastive learning model or assumptions of \citet{zimmermann2021contrastive} might be violated in practice, thus we consider a more general class of linear invertible transformations in our model which we justify theoretically and verify empirically.
 Our contributions are summarized below:

 \begin{itemize} \item We formulate a simple linear model of entanglement in pre-trained visual representations and a corresponding method for Post-processing to Isolate Style and COntent (\method). \item We establish theoretical guarantees that \method\ learns disentangled style and content factors and recovers correlations among styles.
-Our theory is supported by a synthetic dataset study. \item We verify the ability of \method\ to disentangle style and content on three image datasets of varying size and complexity via post-processing of four pre-trained deep visual feature extractors.
+Our theory is supported by a synthetic dataset study. \item We verify the ability of \method\ to disentangle style and content on three image datasets of varying size and complexity via post-processing of various pre-trained deep visual feature extractors.
 In our experiments, discarding the learned style factors yields significant out-of-distribution performance improvements while preserving the in-distribution accuracy. \end{itemize}